edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

 The GStreamer used for this is nvstreammux.

 Please refer to the DeepStream Plugin Manual for details.

+An example screenshot from the quick start example looks like this:

     .. image:: images/input.png
        :align: center